 We are the Immigration Advice Service

-If you need to hire the services of an immigration lawyer in the Republic of Ireland, the Immigration Advice Service is here to help.
+If you need to hire the services of an immigration consultant in the Republic of Ireland, the Immigration Advice Service is here to help.

-The IAS is a team of immigration law experts with offices in Ireland and throughout the United Kingdom.
-With a wealth of experience in all areas of immigration law, we are proud of our reputation as one of the leading immigration law firms in the whole of Ireland and the UK.
+The IAS is an immigration firm that comprises consultants and law experts with offices in Ireland and throughout the United Kingdom.
+With a wealth of experience in all areas of Irish immigration law, we are proud of our reputation as one of the leading immigration firms in the whole of Ireland and the UK.

-Through hiring one of our highly skilled immigration specialists, you can rest assured that you will be dealing with an eminent immigration law firm.
+By hiring one of our highly skilled Irish immigration consultants, you can rest assured that you will be dealing with an eminent immigration firm.
+Our immigration consultants in Ireland are highly qualified in all areas of immigration law, just like an immigration lawyer.
 We will work with you to thoroughly assess your situation, and help you to decide the most appropriate course of action to take to achieve your desired result.

-What do IAS’ immigration lawyers in Ireland do?
+What do IAS immigration experts in Ireland do?

-Our professional and friendly team in Ireland can provide support on any immigration issue, whether you are planning to visit for a short period of time, or hope to resettle and build your life in our beautiful country.
+Our professional and friendly team in Ireland can provide support on any Irish immigration services, whether you are planning to visit for a short period of time, or hope to resettle and build your life in our beautiful country.

-We have a proven track record of delivering the results our clients are looking for through utilising our unrivalled expertise, and providing exceptional service.
+We have a proven track record of delivering the results our clients are looking for owing to our expertise in offering support, advice, and providing exceptional service.

-The IAS is highly experienced in expertly completing and processing visa applications, from relatively simple ‘Short Stay C’ visas to complex Join Family Member Visa applications.
-We can also provide support to those who have spent several years in Ireland and have taken the decision to apply for Irish citizenship, or dual citizenship.
+The IAS is highly experienced in completing visa applications, from relatively simple ‘Short Stay C’ visas to complex Join Family Member Visa applications.
+We advise you on each step in the process, including the immigration registration process.
+We can also provide support to those who have spent several years in Ireland and have taken the decision to apply for Irish citizenship or dual citizenship.

-Our immigration lawyers are all trained to the highest of standards and have extensive knowledge of Irish immigration law in all its forms.
+Our immigration consultants in Dublin are all trained to the highest of standards and have extensive knowledge of Irish immigration law in all its forms.
 They also engage in continuous professional development, ensuring that their legal immigration knowledge is fully up to date.
+You will work with our consultants first and if a lawyer is necessary, we will connect you with one.

 The IAS will deal with your case with care, diligence and the utmost professionalism.
-We believe that we provide the most dedicated and comprehensive immigration law service in the whole of Ireland.
+We believe that by working with a dedicated immigration personnel, you will receive the highest quality service in the whole of Ireland.

 If you cannot meet us in our office in Limerick, this is no barrier to reaching us.
 You can discuss your case with us remotely, either on the phone, or via Skype.
 Regardless of where you are located, the IAS is here to help.
 Simply put, we will work around what is most convenient for you.

-How can the IAS help me with my Irish visa application?
+How can my IAS immigration lawyer help me with my Irish visa application?

 One of our highly skilled immigration lawyers will dedicate themselves to your case, tailoring their approach to your needs.
 We will ensure that you are paired with a lawyer who has experience within the specific area of law your case relates to.

-Once a lawyer has been assigned to your case, they will work with you to assess your situation.
+Once an immigration lawyer has been assigned to your case, they will work with you to assess your situation.
 They will explore what your needs are, what you want to achieve and the steps which can be taken to achieve your desired result.

 The IAS provides a range of services for anyone who is looking for help with their immigration issue.